abdoelsaeed/Learning_Management_System2/readme.md

 ## Project Overview

-This project is a **Learning Management System (LMS)**  built with Node.js, Express, MongoDB (Mongoose), It provides a full backend for managing users, courses, lessons (create with cloudinary, multer), assignments, quizzes, live sessions (Zoom integration), payments (Stripe), certificates(can download as pdf by use puppeteer), chat (Socket.io), and more.
+This project is a **Learning Management System (LMS)**  built with Node.js, Express, MongoDB (Mongoose), It provides a full backend for managing users, courses, lessons (create with cloudinary, multer), assignments, quizzes, live sessions (Zoom integration), payments (Stripe), certificates(can download as pdf by use puppeteer), chat (Socket.io), cron, and more.
 The project is designed for extensibility, security, and real-world educational use cases.

 ---